emmastrand/Kenya_SamakiSalama/FishLandings/scripts/CUE-maturity-length-analysis.md

 ```

 ## <a name="catch_effort"></a> **Total catch (grams) per unit effort (trap set)**

+**Total catch per unit effort between modified and traditional traps.
+It
+would be great to see this as grams captured per trap set.**

 Grouping by fisher\_id but this might be effective to group by
 enumerator once I have correct list of names.
 There are 3 boat trips